Short-time blowup statistics of a Brownian particle in repulsive potentials: WKB theory, internal region and matching

 The first-order ODE (\ref{leadeq}) is a quadratic equation for $S_0^{\prime}$.
 To obey the first boundary condition in Eq.~(\ref{BCslaplace}), we must choose the solution with the minus sign:

 At this stage we notice an important difference between the cases of even and odd $n$.
 For odd $n$ the symmetry condition~(\ref{BCsymmetric}) translates into the two following conditions

 Equation~(\ref{S0prime}) clearly violates the first of these two conditions.
-This signals that, for odd $n$, the WKB approximation breaks down in a small region around $x=0$, where a different (non-WKB) solution should take care of the boundary condition~(\ref{S0prime}).
-In the next subsection we will indeed find such a solution -- the internal solution, and match it to the WKB solution in their common region of validity.
+This signals that, for odd $n$, the WKB approximation is invalid in a small region around $x=0$, where a different (non-WKB) solution should take care of the boundary condition~(\ref{S0prime}).
+In the next subsection we will indeed find such a solution -- the internal solution -- for odd $n$, and match it to the WKB solution in their common region of validity.

 In the subleading WKB order we obtain the following equation:

 where we have denoted for brevity $S_0^{\prime} (s) \equiv p(x)$.
 To obtain Eq.~(\ref{S1prime}) from Eq.~(\ref{exacteq}) we used Eq.~(\ref{leadeq}) and neglected the terms $(S_1^{\prime})^2$ and $S_1^{\prime\prime}$, which are of a sub-subleading order.